Monitoring resource usage

 The monitoring dashboard

-You'll find the usage monitoring dashboard in the user menu at the top right corner of your screen, under Resources:
+You can find the usage monitoring dashboard in the user menu at the top right corner of your screen, under Resources.

 General usage

-You can drill down to sub-levels in the plan and credit utilization tabs.
+You can drill down to sub-levels in the plan, credit utilization and inventory content selector tabs (but not on the overview).
 Here's how the hierarchy works:

 Level structure:

-Other users see only organizations with spaces where they're a space administrator or instance editor
+Other users see only organisations with spaces where they're a space administrator or Instance Editor.

-Space level: Displays spaces in the selected organization that are linked to the selected resource pool
+Space level: Displays spaces in the selected organisation that are linked to the selected resource pool.

 Privacy considerations and redaction